ritaj9999/Price-Forecasting/README.md

-Coal Price Prediction based on time series model
+Coal Price Prediction based on time series model on MS-Excel.